You are here

 Assessment

-The kindergarten school readiness assessments (KSR) are to be assessed within the first 60 calendar days of the school year (C.R.S.
+Assessment tools used to meet the kindergarten school readiness (KSR) assessment requirements are to be administered within the first 60 calendar days of the school year (C.R.S.
 22-7-1014 2(a)).
-Districts may choose to continue to use the KSR assessments by administering the assessment multiple times over the course of the school year.
-This flexibility might include continuing to assess specific standards-based content or as part of progress monitoring within individualized learning plans.
-For those new to school readiness assessments, an additional overview of observational assessments can be found here.
+Districts may choose to continue to administer the assessment tools multiple times over the school year.
+This flexibility may include continuing to assess specific standards-based content or as part of progress monitoring within individualized learning plans.
+An additional overview of observational assessments is available for those new to this type of assessment.

 Data-driven Decision Making

-Using the kindergarten assessment data to drive instruction is achieved through data-based decision making.
-Data-based problem solving and decision making is a consistent process used by stakeholder teams and applied at multiple levels to analyze and evaluate relevant information to plan and implement strategies that support sustainable improved student and system outcomes.
+Using the kindergarten assessment data to drive instruction is achieved through data-based decision-making.
+Data-based problem-solving and decision-making is a consistent process of analyzing and evaluating relevant information to plan and implement strategies that improve student outcomes.
 This process is documented in the required individual learning plans for each kindergartner.

-One identified process for data-based decision making is the Outcomes-Driven Model.
-Download a PowerPoint providing an overview of how the Outcomes-Driven Model provides a step-by-step process to follow that guides educators to analyze data and plan for changes in systems and instruction.
+One identified process for data-based decision-making is the Outcomes-Driven Model.
+Download a PowerPoint presentation that provides an overview of the step-by-step process of the Outcomes-Driven Model that guides educators in analyzing data and planning for changes in systems and instruction.

 Individual Learning Plans in Kindergarten

-KSR assessments, combined with other local assessment data, inform an individualized plan outlining targeted goals and instruction for every student in publicly funded kindergarten.
-The individualized learning plan addresses the kindergarten standards and documents the knowledge and skill areas in which a student needs assistance to make progress toward school readiness and end of year expectations (C.R.S.22-7-1014 (1)).
+KSR assessments, combined with other local assessment data, inform an individualized plan outlining targeted goals and instruction for every student in kindergarten.
+The individualized learning plan addresses the kindergarten standards and documents the knowledge and skill areas in which a student needs assistance to make progress toward school readiness and end-of-year expectations (C.R.S.22-7-1014 (1)).

 The purpose of continuing assessment is to inform individualized, targeted instruction and support (C.R.S.
 22-7-1014 (1)(b).
 To support monitoring student growth in knowledge and skills, an individual learning plan might include: